 This is not a realistic or balanced statement of the evidence despite the qualification with 'may'.
-It certainly has not been placed in context with smoking, which certainly causes a great deal of cardiovascular disease - over 18,000 premature deaths in England in 2011.
-The evidence on cardiovascular disease arising from nicotine (as opposed to smoking) is summarised as follows
+It certainly has not been placed in context with smoking, which certainly causes a great deal of cardiovascular disease - over 18,000 premature deaths in England in 20118.
+The evidence on cardiovascular disease arising from nicotine (as opposed to smoking) is summarised as follows9

 A major misconception, commonly supported even by physicians, is that nicotine promotes cardiovascular disease.
 However, it has been established that nicotine itself has minimal effect in initiating and promoting atherosclerotic heart disease [Ambrose and Barua, 2004].
-It does not promote platelet aggregation [Zevin et al. 1998], does not affect coronary circulation [Nitenberg and Antony, 1999] and does not adversely alter the lipid profile cigarettes.
-Addiction 2014. doi:10.1111/add.12730
+It does not promote platelet aggregation [Zevin et al. 1998], does not affect coronary circulation [Nitenberg and Antony, 1999] and does not adversely alter the lipid profile [Ludviksdottir et al. 1999].
+An observational study of more than 33,000 smokers found no